klyed/hivesmartchain/docs/ADRs/adr-2_identify-tx.md

 It also allows to register and notify a replacement node key identity.

-Burrow verifies a multisig of this tx of two inputs: validator key, node key.
+HiveSmartChain verifies a multisig of this tx of two inputs: validator key, node key.

 If they mutually sign then that key mapping gets added to network-wide registry, a simple store.